 Put yourself in the recruiter’s shoes for a moment.

 You’re trying to fill one of those hard-to-fill electrical engineering positions.
-For the last hour, you’ve been combing through dozens of resumes, all of which are sporting the same default look: black and white with Times New Roman font.
+For the last hour, you’ve been combing through dozens of resumes, all sporting the same default look: black and white with Times New Roman font.
 Within 20 minutes, boredom begins to set in until you see Patricia’s resume.

 Why is this branded headline effective?